 There is currently one new electric vehicle manufacturer poised to begin operation.
 A new manufacturer in Queensland, ACE Electric Vehicles, is targeting release of its first electric car by the third quarter of 2019.
 They will offer two models, both priced below $40,000.

 Melbourne-based power chain assembler SEA Electric was one of several manufacturers calling on the government to provide more support for electric vehicles.
-Other manufacturers including Toyota, Mitsubishi, Isuzu and Nissan have indicated they would also be willing to consider manufacturing here if there were more incentives offered to customers to purchase electric vehicles and a more significant commitment to funding the infrastructure needed.
+Other manufacturers have indicated they would also be willing to consider manufacturing here.
+These include including Toyota, Mitsubishi, Isuzu and Nissan.
+But only if there were more incentives offered to customers.
+They also seek a more significant commitment to funding the infrastructure needed.

 There has been an uptick in the industry according to the Electric Vehicle Council.
 They note that the industry is gaining momentum with improvements in sales as well as an increase in the range of models available (from 16-23).
 This was made possible in part by an increase in the number of charging stations available.
 The other significant factor, they say, is the willingness of businesses to invest in electric for their fleet vehicles.